 Microsoft Intelligent Security Graph [Jump to Video]

 With Bing scanning 18 billion webpages monthly, Microsoft knows where the malware is and can block it before you find it.
 With over 450 billion monthly authentications, they have learned the behaviors of bad actors and can identify stolen credentials and alert you.
-Additionally, Microsoft scans the dark web for stolen accounts so if one of your accounts is stolen and shows up on the dark web, Microsoft can alert you so you can disable the account.
+In conclusion, Microsoft scans the dark web for stolen accounts and can alert you so you can disable the account.

 Microsoft End to End Protection [Jump to Video]